currentsmms-kd/spelling-stars/docs/DATABASE_ADVISOR_REPORT.md

 ## Conclusion

 The database is now fully optimized with no critical issues or warnings.
 The two missing indexes have been added, which will prevent performance degradation as the application scales.
-All security measures (RLS, private buckets, constraints) are properly configured.
+In November 2025, additional optimization removed 2 unused/redundant indexes on the srs table, further improving write performance.
+All security measures (RLS, private buckets, constraints) are properly configured and no unused indexes remain.

 **Next Steps:**